grpc/grpc-go/SECURITY.md

 ```

 ## TLS with JDK (Jetty ALPN/NPN)

+**WARNING: DON'T DO THIS!!**

+*For non-Android systems, the recommended approach is to use [OpenSSL](#tls-with-openssl).
+Using the JDK for ALPN is generally much slower and may not support the necessary ciphers for HTTP2.*

+*Jetty ALPN brings its own baggage in that the Java bootclasspath needs to be modified, which may not be an option for some environments.
+In addition, a specific version of Jetty ALPN has to be used for a given version of the JRE.
+If the versions don't match the negotiation will fail, but you won't really know why.
+And since there is such a tight coupling between Jetty ALPN and the JRE, there are no guarantees that Jetty ALPN will support every JRE out in the wild.*

+*The moral of the story is: Don't use the JDK for ALPN!
+But if you absolutely have to, here's how you do it... :)*

+---

 If not using the Netty transport (or you are unable to use OpenSSL for some reason) another alternative is to use the JDK for TLS.